LilTwo/ChatRoom/README.md

 In public mode, any message will be sended to all user, type `/p <otheruser>` can change to private mode.<br/>
 5. In private mode, sended message will only be recevied  `<otheruser>`, type `\s` will back to public mode.
 6. `/r` can enter to private mode with the user who just sended a private message to you.

-## Bugs
-1. When a Client shuts down the program, it will send some random messages to the Server, this may cause by inappropriate temination of the thread.